If you are visiting the San Francisco area, historic sites such as Muir Woods and Point Reyes are nearby and both can be seen in just one day!

 For more information and to reserve parking or a shuttle ticket, visit GoMuirWoods.com.

-I hope you enjoyed reading and learning how to visit both these amazing places in just one day!
+I hope you enjoyed reading and learning how to visit both of these amazing places in just one day!

 Want to visit more National Monuments?
 Check out how to visit Cabrillo National Monument when in San Diego, California!